SebMay99/modified_stability_scale_estimation/README.md

 cd modified_stability_scale_estimation/catkin_ws
 catkin_make
 ````
-[3] Clone and build the ORB-SLAM2 ROS node from https://github.com/appliedAI-Initiative/orb_slam_2_ros.
-Please follow the build instructions there

 ## 3. How to run
 #### Emergency land button
 The code includes a subscriber to the *chatter* topic that executes a system exit when the callback is requested.